Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Added - Styling side panel.
     Added - Tracking side panel.
     Added - Circle tracking algorithm.
-    Added - Command to start all trackers at once.
     Added - Support importing .trc files from Sports2D.
     Added - Capture trigger via UDP.
-    Added - Profile system to define custom variables and their values.
+    Added - Custom variables system to use in paths.
+    Improved - Explorer: improved performances of thumbnails view.
     Improved - Export: restored the export of trajectories to text in GnuPlot format.
     Improved - Export: allow saving of annotations from the capture screen.
     Improved - Player: continue playback after a jump if we were playing.
-    Improved - Tracking: improved performances with parallel tracking.
+    Improved - Tracking: improved performances using parallel tracking.
     Improved - Tracking: fixed sub pixel precision in template matching algorithm.
     Improved - Tracking: use parabolic fit for refinement in template matching algorithm.
+    Improved - Tracking: new command to start all trackers at once.
     Improved - Annotations: new menus to manage annotations (unload, save as default, reload).
     Improved - Annotations: default KVA paths can use custom variables based on the active profile.
     Improved - Annotations: changing the style of a drawing now automatically changes the style preset for the tool.